ntsmoura/e7-crawler/README.md

 This application runs a predefined schedule periodically, each job in that schedule is responsible for retrieve some type of specific data from https://page.onstove.com/epicseven/pt, including check-in and buff events, news (in progress), patchs (in progress).

-The events job can identify active check-in and buff events and automatically post its schedule table on discord, using a webhook.
+The events job can identify new active check-in and buff events and automatically post its schedule table on discord, using a webhook.

 <p align="center">
 <img src="https://i.imgur.com/kRiAZJe.png"/>